-A healthy gastrointestinal tract is one that has a particular set of bacteria living within it.
-Normally it is difficult to change the number and type of these healthy bacteria and they are remarkably stable over many different populations around the world, even though we live in different environments and eat different diets.
-It is becoming widely recognised that alterations in these bacteria population and count can adversely influence our health.
-This is because bacteria in our digestive tract produce many vitamins, micronutrients and chemicals that maintain the health of our bodies.
-When these bacteria are not normally distributed, chemicals that are detrimental to our health might be produced in larger amounts and can cause dysfunction.
-That is why so many bacterial supplements (probiotics) have become available.
-For example probiotics containing Lactobacillus acidophillus and Bifidobacterium are common and their health benefits are greatly touted.
-Unfortunately it is not as simple as talking probiotics.
-Often these common bacteria are overgrown in the gut resulting in increased amine production, which in turn causes cognitive and attention deficits, depression and tiredness.
+A healthy gastrointestinal tract has specific bacteria living within it.
+Normally, it is difficult to change the number and type of healthy bacteria, since they remain remarkably stable across populations and cultures.
+It is now widely recognised that changes in these bacterial population can have an adverse impact on our physical and mental health.
+This is because the bacteria in our digestive tract produce many vitamins, micronutrients, and chemicals that maintain the health of our bodies.
+When these bacteria are not normally distributed, chemicals that are detrimental to our health may be produced in larger amounts, causing dysfunction.
+That is why many bacterial supplements (such as probiotics) have become available.
+For example, probiotics containing Lactobacillus acidophillus and Bifidobacterium have been greatly touted.
+Unfortunately, it is not as simple as taking probiotics.

-There are two main classes of bacteria in our large intestines: aerobic bacteria, which need some oxygen to survive, and anaerobic bacteria, which will die in the presence of oxygen.
-The most common aerobic bacteria, or aerobe, found in healthy individuals is Escherichia coli (E.coli)and it accounts for 90-95% of all the aerobic bacteria.
-The second most common aerobe is Enterococcus, although it is a lot less common than E.coli at an average of 5% in the Gut.
+There are two main classes of bacteria in our large intestines: aerobic bacteria, which need oxygen to survive, and anaerobic bacteria, which will die in the presence of oxygen.
+The most common aerobic bacteria (or aerobe) found in healthy individuals is Escherichia coli (E.coli)and it accounts for 90-95% of all aerobic bacteria.
+The second most common aerobe is Enterococcus, although it is a lot less common than E.coli at an average of 5% in the gut.

-Changes to the anaerobes, or bacteria which don’t like oxygen, are also commonly evident.
+Changes to the anaerobes are also common.
 Normally, Bacteroides are the most abundant anaerobic bacteria in our large bowel.
-We consistently find a significant decrease in Bacteroides, and an increase in the number of Bifidobacteria in the faeces of IBS patients compared to healthy control subjects
+In the faeces of IBS patients, we consistently find a significant decrease in Bacteroides, and an increase in the number of Bifidobacteria compared to healthy controls.

-We use Pathlab urine tests and the Bioscreen faecal tests to identify alterations in body biochemistry, microbiology and digestive capacity.
-The nature of these tests results can provide avenues for the identification of treatment protocols that may involve:
+At BNC, we use Pathlab urine tests and Bioscreen faecal tests to identify abnormalities in the body’s biochemistry, microbiology, and digestive capacity.
+The results of these tests help guide the course of treatment for the individual.
+Treatment options may include:

-- normalisation of the gastrointestinal bacteria through use of specific antibiotics, that target overgrown bacteria; replacement of undergrown bacteria (e.g. very specific probiotics and prebiotics) and specific nutritional supplementation;
+- Normalisation of the patient’s gastrointestinal bacteria through specific antibiotics that target overgrown bacteria and replace undergrown bacteria (e.g., specific probiotics, prebiotics, and nutritional supplementation).

-- supplementation with digestive enzymes, electrolytes, and essential nutritional minerals to help impaired digestion and metabolism.
+- Supplementing the patient’s diet with digestive enzymes, electrolytes, and other essential minerals to help impaired digestion and metabolism.

-- Nutritional supplements to improve gut cell wall integrity and function.
+- Nutritional supplementation to improve gut cell wall integrity and function.